 Office of Counsel

-With a staff of six attorneys and two support personnel headquartered in Washington, DC, the Office of Counsel provides legal services to the nationwide operations of the Office of the Inspector General (OIG).
-The Counsel performs the Inspector General's statutory function of reviewing legislation and proposed regulations, as well as representing the OIG in personnel matters and providing support to U.S. Attorney's Offices and the Department of Justice in False Claims Act litigation.
+With a staff consisting of attorneys and support personnel primarily headquartered in Washington, DC, the Office of Counsel provides legal services to the nationwide operations of the Office of Inspector General (OIG).
+The office provides legal counsel to the OIG in litigation arising out of or affecting OIG operations and provides support to U.S. Attorneys' Offices and the Department of Justice in False Claims Act litigation and other cases involving or related to the OIG.